ahoho/ahoho.github.io/_posts/pma/2017-01-02-calculate_ngram_tfidf_phrasegrams.markdown

 io.mmwrite('../intermediate/dtm_source_phrasegram.mtx',  dtm_source)
 ```

-Despite having limited ourselves to only n-grams that appear in more than one source, there are still some phrases that muddy up the waters unecessarily (like 'washington examiner news desk').
+Despite having limited ourselves to only n-grams that appear in more than one source, there are still some phrases that muddy up the waters necessarily (like 'washington examiner news desk').
 As a result, we'll remove those that appear in only one source over 95% of the time.

 ```python